 “As things degenerated over time, many people who have been exposed abroad ran back while those who have had the opportunity of training abroad also ran back when they saw the quality service there.

-“UK is trying to replace its own workforce and make sure its people get the best of healthcare, thus coming down to Third World nations in Africa, including Nigeria, to recruit medical personnel.
+“UK is trying to replace its own workforce and ensure its people get the best of healthcare, thus coming down to Third World nations in Africa, including Nigeria, to recruit medical personnel.

-“In the immediate future, the best that government can do is to add incentives to retain those who are on ground,” Lasisi said.
+“In the immediate future, the best that government can do is to add incentives to retain those on the ground,” Lasisi said.

 In his lecture, Vice-Chancellor of Olabisi Onabanjo University, Ago-Iwoye, Ogun, Prof. Ayodeji Agboola, advised those contesting for one position or the other to put the issue of healthcare on the front burner.

-“We have heard several promises from 1960 till when the civilian rule started in 1999.
+“We have heard several promises from 1960 until the civilian rule started in 1999.

 “My advice and plea to all of them is to make sure that they put primary healthcare into focus,” Agboola said.

-“For every physician trained in Nigeria, the government must have spent an average of N3.8 million, which is equivalent to $10,000.
+“For every physician trained in Nigeria, the government must have spent an average of N3.8 million, equivalent to $10,000.

 “So if that individual decides to leave the country, that means the country will be losing investments in that individual,” Adeniji said.

-In his opening remarks, the Chairman of the event, Prof. Akinyinka Omigbodun, described doctors as endangered species, as many of them were leaving for other places, with the few remaining already overwhelmed with the number of patients.
+In his opening remarks, the event’s Chairman, Prof. Akinyinka Omigbodun, described doctors as endangered.
+Many were leaving for other places, and the few were already overwhelmed by the number of patients.

 Omigbodun urged the association to bring together policymakers and stakeholders to implement policies that would benefit the sector.

-In his goodwill message, the Chief Medical Director of UCH, Prof. Jesse Otegbayo, noted that the nation’s healthcare system had suffered a lot, especially in terms of poor allocation of resources to the sector.
+In his goodwill message, the Chief Medical Director of UCH, Prof. Jesse Otegbayo, noted that the nation’s healthcare system had suffered greatly, especially due to the poor allocation of resources to the sector.

-He, however, said this year’s budget had given the sector the highest allocation, for the first time in many decades.
+However, he said this year’s budget had given the sector the highest allocation for the first time in many decades.

-Meanwhile, REPORTERS AT LARGE earlier reported that the NMA said Nigeria is battling its worst situation of brain drain in history as it records 10,296 Nigerian-trained doctors practising in the United Kingdom.
+Meanwhile, REPORTERS AT LARGE earlier reported that the NMA said Nigeria is battling its worst brain drain situation in history, as it records 10,296 Nigerian-trained doctors practising in the United Kingdom.

-This concern was raised amidst other issues by the President of the association, Dr Uche Ojinmah during the press briefing to mark the 2022 Physicians’ week in Ibadan.
+The association’s president, Dr Uche Ojinmah, raised this concern during the press briefing to mark the 2022 Physicians’ Week in Ibadan.